Below are links to various publicly available resources that are relevant to clinicians and academics working in the area of pediatric pain.

 The SickKids Online Paediatric pain Curriculum is aimed at healthcare professionals and encompasses 10 online, interactive ànd free modules providing you with a comprehensive insight into paediatric pain.
 The curriculum covers a wide range of general topics, such as the neurobiology of pain, developmental considerations, epidemiology, assessment, pharmacological and non-pharmacological treatment options, and ethical considerations, but also includes modules focusing on specific types of pain, such acute pain, chronic pain and pain in palliative care settings.
 You have the choice to complete the complete curriculum in order of presentation or watch individual modules that peak your interest.

-The website www.pediadol.org has just been redesigned.
-It is open access.
+More information can be found on their website: www.pediadol.org.
 The members of this society collectively developed the content of this site, synthesizing evidence-based data and good care practices.
 Protocols, practical tools, child pain assessment scales, team experiences, videos… are available for all.
 Acute and procedural pain are particularly detailed.

 Since 1991, Pediadol annually organises the only French congress dedicated specifically to child pain.
 It brings together about a thousand French-speaking professionals in Paris at the Palais de l’Unesco and is an opportunity for exchanges and sharing of knowledge and practices.

 The group is very committed to the dissemination of knowledge and good practice in the ethical spirit of paediatric care and is independent of the pharmaceutical industry.
+Illustrating that they are a pioneer in the dissemination of knowledge on pediatric pain in France they recently developed a new website dedicated to chronic pediatric pain.
+This website contains information for patients, families, and health care staff and can be accessed at www.dolomio.org .

 The German Pediatric Pain Centre collates information about pain, both acute and chronic pain, for children, adolescents, parents and health care professionals.
 Information and resources are available in both German and English and vary from key facts on various pain conditions (e.g., abdominal pain, headaches) and management of these conditions to patient stories to videos explaining pediatric pain experiences.